hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_colorful_fractal_pattern_wit_2de6a8c8-4984-40df-bd0b-abe3922930c1-0_2.content.md

 ## Contact Us

 Have a question or comment about our fractal wallpaper or any of our other resources?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 Thank you for visiting our website and we hope our colorful fractal wallpaper brings a little inspiration to your daily life!